-Judy Vizzari interviews Lucinda Flynn, from Hurstbridge (and Going Green Solutions).
+Judy Vizzari visits the garden of Lucinda Flynn, from Hurstbridge (and Going Green Solutions).

 It’s a soft Saturday afternoon – mild, autumnal.
 The air is tinted a moist misty blue and laced by a trailing tendril of acrid smoke which permeates the air and reminds me of childhood and chestnuts.
 Together, fire and water create a fine gauze through which the world appears mellow and just a little mysterious.